Do you want to try shisha stitch, but you don’t have any mirrors to practice with?

-In fact, the whole thought of a mirror under studio lighting with a camera right on top of the stitching seemed problematic to me, so I opted for card stock.
-After all, it’s the technique that’s being taught – once you know the technique, you can use it however you want.
+In fact, the whole thought of a mirror under studio lighting while trying to photograph a stitch tutorial seemed problematic to me, so I opted for card stock.
+After all, it’s the technique that’s being taught – once you know the technique, you can use it however you want!

-This happens to be one way you can recycle a pretty note card.
+This happens to be a great way you can recycle a pretty note card!
 I figured if card stock would work as a substitute for a mirror, why not something a little prettier?